Funding for essential workers who keep America fed

-The U.S. Department of Agriculture says grocery workers also are eligible to receive a share of the funding.
+The U.S. Department of Agriculture says grocery workers also can apply for some of the cash.

-Americans who qualify for the payments work in food-related industries where sheltering in place or working from home wasn’t an option.
+The Americans who'll qualify for the payments all who work in food-related industries, where sheltering in place or working from home was not possible.

-Farmworkers and meatpackers are entitled to up to $600 for pandemic health and safety-related costs, including personal protective equipment, child care and expenses related to testing or quarantining, the USDA says.
+Farmworkers and meatpackers are entitled to up to $600 per person for pandemic health and safety-related costs, including personal protective equipment, child care and expenses related to testing or quarantining, the USDA says.

-Some $20 million of the $700 million pool of money has been set aside for grocery store employees.
-But it's not clear how large their individual checks might be.
+Approximately $20 million of the $700 million pool of money will be set aside for grocery store employees.
+However, the amount individuals in that industry will receive is not yet known.

 "They deserve recognition for their resilience and financial support for their efforts to meet personal and family needs while continuing to provide essential services," Vilsack says.

-What to do if you need a little more stimulus ASAP
+How to get a little more stimulus ASAP

 - Trade in your mortgage.
-If you own your home and haven't refinanced in the past year, you're long overdue.
-Nearly half the homeowners who have taken advantage of the pandemic's historically low mortgage rates are now saving $300 a month or more, according to a recent Zillow survey.
-Thirty-year mortgage rates are under 3% again, so check out some refinance offers to see how much you might save.
+Almost half the homeowners who have taken advantage of the pandemic's historically low mortgage rates are now saving $300 a month or more, according to a recent Zillow survey.
+If you own your home and haven't refinanced in the past year, this may be the best time to do it.
+Thirty-year mortgage rates are hovering around 3%, so compare multiple refinance offers to see how much you might save.

 - Turn your pennies into a portfolio.
-Even if you don't have much money, you can still earn returns from today’s red-hot stock market.
-A popular app can help you invest your "spare change" from everyday purchases, turning them into a diversified portfolio in no time.
+Even if you don't have much money, you can still earn returns from the stock market.
+There's a popular app that can help you invest your "spare change" from everyday purchases to grow a diversified portfolio.